 Rooms are business appropriate and very comfortable for families, with fast WiFi and all the amenities you’d expect from this upscale chain.
 There are several dining venues and a stylish sidewalk breakfast café where your teens might just spot California’s handsome governor.

 Sacramento, especially the Midtown and Handle districts, is easy to get around on foot.
-Alternatively, appreciate the urban art scene on an e-bike using the Lime app or find a scooter or e-scoot from Lime, Bird, Jump and other competitors.
+Alternatively, appreciate the urban art scene on an e-bike.
+Use the Lime app or find a scooter or e-scoot from Lime, Bird, Jump and other competitors.

 On bikes, lead your family to Old Sacramento along the waterfront.
 Park your bikes to avoid the jostle of original cobblestones in this national landmark Western town dating to the 1840s.
 Then, look for River City Queen, a classic paddlewheeler waiting to take tourists upriver.

-Stay Fit, Stay Safe on a Sacramento Staycation
+Stay Fit, Stay Safe and More To Do on a Sacramento Visit

 The city’s heart may be Capitol Park.
 A colonnade of palm trees surrounds this classic, 40-acre botanic garden.
 Stroll, scoot or bike among the enormous specimen trees that are well cared for and much appreciated.
-In fact, 14 of the labeled trees there are the largest of their species in the state – print it out and see if the kids can find them using this tree guide
+In fact, 14 of the labeled trees there are the largest of their species in the state.
+Print out the tree guide and see if the kids can find them.

 The California Capitol, built in 1874 and modeled on the Capitol in Washington DC, dominates the center.
-In post-COVID times, the capitol, museum and grounds will reopen to the public for guided tours.
+When you get to town, check and see if the capitol, museum and grounds are open to the public for guided tours.

-For a longer workout, try long distance and non-traffic cycling on the mostly paved American River Trail which runs 32 miles along the riverbank up to the Gold Country.
+For a longer workout, try long distance and non-traffic cycling on the mostly paved American River Trail.
+It runs 32 miles along the riverbank up to the Gold Country.

 It’s just one of the green spaces in a city that claims the most open space per capita of any American city.